Agent Journey Beyond RGB: Hierarchical Semantic-Spatial Representation Enrichment for Vision-and-Language Navigation: Limitations and Future Work

 \section{Limitations and Future Work}

 As previously mentioned, when an agent encounters the same landmark at different navigable points, it may struggle to make confident navigation decisions, leading to failures.
 To address this limitation, 1) our future research will explore adjusting the confidence levels associated with different environmental representations to help the agent make more accurate and reliable predictions.
-2) Beyond landmarks, we will construct direction-related textual semantics (\eg, ``past," ``turn left") to better model the spatial relationships between actions in instructions and the environmental layout or historical exploration maps.
-We also intend to investigate how well our approach generalizes to other navigation tasks.
+2) Beyond landmarks, we will construct direction-related textual semantics (e.g., ``past," ``turn left") to better model the spatial relationships between actions in instructions and the environmental layout or historical exploration maps.

+In the future, we also intend to explore the generalizability of our approach, which hierarchically integrates richer representations from multiple perspectives, in embodied tasks such as continuous navigation and embodied question answering.
 Additionally, given the complexity of VLN tasks, current mainstream VLN frameworks are often intricate and cumbersome, with a wide variety of evaluation metrics that are difficult to balance.
 Ongoing research in the future is expected to develop more lightweight VLN model architectures and comprehensive evaluation metrics.